Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 \section{Theory of multiple light scattering by correlated disordered media}

 The theoretical study of light propagation in disordered media is a notoriously difficult problem that has experienced many developments for more than a century.
-In this section, we introduce the basic concepts of multiple light scattering by heterogeneities with the aim to give a solid theoretical ground to the role of structural correlations on light scattering and transport.
+In this section, we introduce the basic concepts of multiple light scattering by heterogeneities with the aim to give a solid theoretical ground to the role of structural correlations in light scattering and transport.

-In Sec.~\ref{sec:theory_basics}, we first focus on the ``constitutive'' linear relation between the average electric field and the average polarization density in disordered media, which allows us to introduce the notions of effective permittivity tensor and extinction mean free path.
-Many of the derived results have been used in the study of the effective optical response and homogeneization processes of periodic and amorphous dielectrics~\cite{van1977v, mackay2015modern}.
-We then derive the main equations that govern the propagation of the average intensity and introduce the scattering and transport mean free paths, two experimentally measurable quantities that form the backbone of radiative transfer theory~\cite{chandrasekhar1960radiative}.
+In Sec.~\ref{sec:theory_basics}, we first focus on the ``constitutive'' linear relation between the average electric field and the average polarization density in disordered media, which allows us to introduce the concepts of effective permittivity tensor and extinction mean free path.
+Many of the derived results have been used in the study of the effective optical response and homogeneization processes of periodic and amorphous dielectrics~\cite{van1977v, mackay2020modern}.
+We derive the main equations that govern the propagation of the average intensity and introduce the scattering and transport mean free paths, two experimentally measurable quantities that form the backbone of radiative transfer theory~\cite{chandrasekhar1960radiative}.

-Within this unique theoretical framework, we then address the light scattering problem for systems described by either a continuous permittivity that fluctuates in space [Sec.~\ref{subsec:random}] or discrete particles correlated in their position [Sec.~\ref{subsec:particulate}], see Fig.~\ref{fig:continuous_particulate}.
+Within this unique theoretical framework, we then address the light scattering problem for non-absorbing media described by either a continuous permittivity that fluctuates in space [Sec.~\ref{subsec:random}] or discrete particles correlated in their position [Sec.~\ref{subsec:particulate}], see Fig.~\ref{fig:continuous_particulate}.
 We derive analytical expressions for the characteristic lengths, allowing us to show, on rigorous grounds, how structural correlations impact scattering and transport.
+Interestingly, we find that the choice of a specific effective medium model does not affect the form of the expressions, thereby demonstrating their generality.

-We summarize the main outcomes of the theoretical analysis in Sec.~\ref{subsec:theory-summary}, for the readers who wish to skip mathematical details.
+The main outcomes of the theoretical analysis are summarized in Sec.~\ref{subsec:theory-summary} for the readers who prefer to skip the mathematical details.
+Table~\ref{tab:mfp_expressions} in this section provides the final expressions for the scattering and transport lengths (mean free paths), to be used in practical situations.